DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/aftergroupmove_event.md

 @short: Fires when a group or swimlane is moved one grid step

 :::note
-The event fires once for all groups/swimlanes being held and dragged.
-The ids of dragged elements are provided in the `batch` property of the callback function's parameter.
+The event fires just for the target element despite the number of selected elements.
+The ids of dragged elements are provided in the `batch` property of the callback function parameter.
 :::

 ### Usage